realrudolf/kacperkubala/README.md

 Experiments with AI and automation

-I'm always open to collaborations and learning opportunities.
-Let's create something amazing together! 🌟
+<h3>I'm always open to collaborations and learning opportunities.
+Let's create something amazing together! 🌟</h3>